Malin

 • Value chains & eco-certification

-Jonell is a researcher at the SRC and the Royal Swedish Academy of Sciences.
-Her research centers around sustainable (blue) food production and consumption.
+Jonell is a researcher at the Stockholm Resilience Centre and the Royal Swedish Academy of Sciences.
+Her research centers around sustainable food production and consumption.
 She looks specifically at the potential role of markets, trade and the private sector in driving positive change in local and global food systems.

 Awards and achievements